MicrosoftDocs/power-automate-docs/articles/get-started-logic-template.md

 Create a flow from one of many built-in templates that can, for example, send you a Slack message when your manager sends you an email in Office 365.

+>[!TIP]
-**Note:** [Create a flow from scratch](get-started-logic-flow.md) if you already have a process in mind and can't find a template for it.
+>[Create a flow from scratch](get-started-logic-flow.md) if you already have a process in mind and can't find a template for it.

 **Prerequisites**